The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards

-\begin{definition}[Pessimistic $h$] Let Bellman operator $(\mathcal B h)(s,a) = r(s,a) +\gamma \mathbb E_{s' \sim \mathcal P(\cdot | s,a)}[h(s')]$.
-A heuristic function $h$ is said to be \emph{pessimistic} with respect to an MDP $\mathcal M$ if $\max_a (\mathcal B h)(s,a) \geq h(s)$.
-This condition essentially means that the heuristic $h$ never overestimates the true value of a state. \end{definition} \begin{restatable}{proposition}{fpviolatepessimisticnature} Even if the heuristic remains conservative for all successor states, a single overestimation ($h(s) > V^*(s)$) can violate the pessimistic condition by causing $max_a(\mathcal B h)(s,a) < h(s)$. \end{restatable} Informally, our result on the impact of false positive/negative rewards on convergence is as follows: \begin{restatable}{theorem}{mainresultfalsepositiveincreasesbias} Borrowing from \citet{cheng2021heuristic}, the performance gap in RL when using heuristics can be broken down into a regret term and a bias term, where false negatives maintain the upper bound of bias while false positives increase the bias by breaking the heuristic's pessimism, thereby potentially leading to slower convergence. \end{restatable}
+\begin{restatable}{proposition}{fpviolatepessimisticnature} Even if the heuristic remains conservative for all successor states, a single \textbf{false positive} overestimation, i.e., $h(s) > V^*(s)$, can violate the pessimistic condition by causing $max_a(\mathcal B h)(s,a) < h(s)$. \end{restatable}

+The proof is in \aref{app_subsec:app_sec:vlm_reward_model_heuristic_pessimistic}.
+This implies that maintaining a pessimistic heuristic is inherently fragile, as the presence of a false positive in any state disrupts the pessimistic condition.

+Our result on the impact of false positive and false negative rewards on convergence is captured as follows: \begin{restatable}{theorem}{mainresultfalsepositiveincreasesbias} Adapting the optimality gap analysis from \citet{DBLP:conf/nips/ChengKS21}, the gap $V^*(s_0) - V^\pi(s_0)$ in heuristic-guided RL decomposes into regret and bias terms.
+False negatives preserve the upper bound on bias, as they maintain the heuristic's pessimism, i.e., $h(s) \leq V^*(s)$.
+In contrast, false positives breaks the pessimistic property, strictly increase the bias without an upper bound, thereby leading to a larger optimality gap and slower convergence. \end{restatable}

-See Appendix~\ref{app_subsec:detailed_fp_bad_justification} for formal version and detailed proofs.
+See Appendix~\ref{app_subsec:detailed_fp_bad_justification} for the formal version and detailed proof.
 In the next section, we present a case study on cosine similarity metrics, demonstrating how they contribute to false positive rewards in learned reward models.